WheretIB/nullc/vscode/nullc_lang_client/README.md

     * Source files from module debug data
     * Variable value update

-## Requirements

-Native nullc language server is required to be built using nullc_lang_server project.
-Native nullc language debugger is required to be built using nullc_lang_debugger project.

 ## Extension Settings

 This extension contributes the following settings: